 You must use this code: 119Q91

 - Top half of the LTC-101 form from HANDGUNLICENSE.COM completed/signed by certified online provider.

-- State Issued Driver License or US Passport or Certificate of Naturalization
+- State Issued Driver License; US Passport; or Certificate of Naturalization

 - For Veterans – DD 214